Harbaugh on NFL jobs: 'I'm staying at Michigan'

 Harbaugh is 38-13 in his four years at Michigan and coached the Wolverines to a 10-2 record this season.
 Michigan finished at No. 7 overall in the College Football Playoff rankings and will face No. 10 Florida on Dec.
 29 in the Chick-fil-A Peach Bowl.

-Harbaugh, who turns 55 later this month, went 44-19-1 in four seasons with the 49ers and coached San Francisco to an appearance in Super Bowl XLVII before returning to the college ranks in 2015 to coach at his alma mater, Michigan.
+Harbaugh, who turns 55 later this month, went 44-19-1 in four seasons with the 49ers and coached San Francisco to an appearance in Super Bowl XLVII before returning to the college ranks in 2015 to coach at Michigan, his alma mater.